ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 sum+=sum+1      # 15 + 15 + 1 = 31
 ```

 Here the calculation results come after the hash symbol.
 Bash ignores everything after this symbol.
-Such lines are called **comments**.
+Such lines are called [**comments**](https://en.wikipedia.org/wiki/Comment_(computer_programming)).

+I> The usefulness of comments is the subject of endless debates in the programming community.
+They are needed to explain the code.
+However, some people consider that comments are a sign of incomprehensible, poorly written code.
+If you just started learning to program, comment your code without doubts.
+Explain the complex constructions in your scripts.
+Otherwise, you can forget what do they mean afterward.

 Now execute the same commands with the string variable.
 You will get the following results:
 {line-numbers: true, format: Bash}